kotmatross28729/ItemPhysic/README.md

 **Note when specifying fluids: if it's vanilla water/lava, use `fluid.tile.water` or `fluid.tile.lava`.
 When specifying mod fluids, just use `fluid.fluidname` (without .tile)**

+### ignitingItemsList:

+**Minimum syntax:**
+* `modidItem:itemname:modidBlock:blockname:chance`
+  - *Example:* `minecraft:torch:minecraft:fire:10`

+Means item "itemname" from "modidItem" will ignite block underneath it with the block "blockname" from "modidBlock" with a chance of "chance"

+May be difficult to understand, but it's much simpler:

+modidItem:itemname - an item from some mod.
+Let's call it "A"

+modidBlock:blockname - a block from some mod.
+Let's call it "B"

+chance - a number, from 1 to 100

+So, if an item “A” falls to the ground, then with this chance it can replace the block in which it is located with a block “B” (the replacement can only occur if the item “A” is in an air or grass block)

+**Maximum syntax:**

+* 1)`modidItem:itemname:metadataItem:modidBlock:blockname:metadataBlock:chance`
+  - *Example:* `minecraft:red_flower:6:minecraft:stained_glass_pane:5:100`

+OR

+* 2)`modidItem:itemname:ignoremetaItem:modidBlock:blockname:ignoremetaItem:chance`
+  - *Example:* `minecraft:golden_sword:true:minecraft:stained_glass_pane:7:100`

+everything is the same, but now with indication of metadata/its absence (default metadata is 0)

+With `B:invertIgnitingItemsList=true` everything is exactly the opposite: the items specified in this list will be the only ones that will NOT ignite blocks (all other items will ignite blocks with vanilla fire)

+**EXTRA syntax:**
+* `oredict:modidBlock:blockname:chance`

 ### For explosionList / undestroyableList / sulfuricAcidList the syntax is exactly the same as for burnList